-Property values account for 19.6% of revenue for the Mansfield City School District.
+Property values account for approximately 22% of revenue for the Mansfield City School District.
 The property values are established each year by the County Auditor based on new construction and applicable appraisals.
 Every six years the County Auditor re-appraises properties in the county.
 The school's fiscal year runs from 7/1 through 6/30, tax revenues collected in a calendar year are reflected in two different fiscal years as reported by Richland County Auditor on the Official Certificate of Estimated Resources.
 In November 2012 the renewal for the 9.9 mill levy failed resulting in a \$4,000,000.00 loss of property tax to the Mansfield City Schools.
 In May 2013 the voters approved the renewal of a 9.8 mill levy that will generate \$3,900,000.00 for five years.
-The Richland County Auditor has estimated a lower amount for tax collections for the 2013-2014 school year on the Official Certificate of Estimated Resources due to the downturn in the real estate market and delinquencies.
+The Richland County Auditor estimated a higher delinquency amount for tax collections for the 2013-2014 school years due to the downturn in the real estate market.
 With continued slow economic growth in Richland County at this time the estimates for real estate taxes are conservative.
-If voters approve a new levy in November 2013 it will generate \$4,000,000.00 per year and expire spring 2019.
-The first settlement payment would be received around May 2014 minus any delinquencies.
+Voters approved a new levy in November 2013 that will generate \$4,000,000.00 per year and expire spring 2019.
+The first settlement payment will be received spring 2014.